 Table 2 shows the variation of differential impedance for a ± 20 % variation in the width of one track for edge-coupled tracks and a ± 20% variation in the position of the lower track of broadside-coupled tracks.

 For edge-coupled tracks, the variation of differential impedance is similar to the edge-couple microstrip case for similar impedances.
 Thus there is a greater variation for low impedance where the tracks have a lower separation than for high impedance where the tracks have a wider separation.
 Graph 2 shows an example.

 Graph 3 shows the variation of differential impedance for broadside-coupled tracks.
 For a track spacing equal to half the ground plane spacing, the change in impedance is almost constant for a ± 20% variation in the track height.
 This small change also occurs for other track widths and ground spacings.

-When the tracks are not approximately separated by half the ground spacing, much greater changes in the differential impedance occurs as shown in Graph 3.
+When the tracks are not approximately separated by half the ground spacing, much greater changes in the differential impedance occurs – see Graph 3.